Finding Certified Nursing Assistant Programs in Ohio in 2023

 Employment Opportunities for CNAs/STNAs in Ohio

 CNAs and STNAs in Ohio have a range of employment opportunities available to them.
-These healthcare professionals can find work in nursing homes, hospitals, assisted living facilities, and home health care agencies.
+These healthcare professionals can find work in nursing homes, hospitals, assisted living facilities, and home healthcare agencies.

 With an average salary of approximately $33,150 per year, a career as a CNA/STNA in Ohio can be both rewarding and fulfilling.